dlops-io/data-labeling/README.md

 ### Setup GCP Service Account

-- Here are the step to create a service account:
-- To setup a service account you will need to go to [GCP Console](https://console.cloud.google.com/home/dashboard), search for  "Service accounts" from the top search box. or go to: "IAM & Admins" > "Service accounts" from the top-left menu and create a new service account called "data-service-account".
-For "Service account permissions" select "Cloud Storage" > "Storage Admin" (Type "cloud storage" in filter and scroll down till you find).
+- To set up a service account, go to the [GCP Console](https://console.cloud.google.com/home/dashboard), search for “Service accounts” in the top search box, or navigate to “IAM & Admin” > “Service accounts” from the top-left menu.
+Create a new service account called “data-service-account.”
+For “Service account permissions,” select “Cloud Storage” > “Storage Admin” (type “cloud storage” in the filter and scroll down until you find it).
 Then click continue and done.
-- This will create a service account
+- This will create a service account.
-- On the right "Actions" column click the vertical ... and select "Manage keys".
-A prompt for Create private key for "data-service-account" will appear select "JSON" and click create.
-This will download a Private key json file to your computer.
-Copy this json file into the **secrets** folder.
-Rename the json file to `data-service-account.json`
+- In the “Actions” column on the right, click the vertical … and select “Manage keys.”
+A prompt for “Create private key for ‘data-service-account’” will appear.
+Select “JSON” and click create.
+This will download a private key JSON file to your computer.
+Copy this JSON file into the **secrets** folder and rename it to `data-service-account.json`.

 ### Attaching GCP Credentials to the Container